-The Company has a lease for the rental of office space for its corporate headquarters.
+The Company has a current lease for the rental of office space for its corporate headquarters.
 The lease covers the rental of up to 2,390 square feet.
+The Company has entered into a new lease of up to 4,516 square feet.

 The Company executed a lease agreement in January 2013 which expired in June 2013.
 The Company exercised its option to continue the lease on a month to month basis.
 The agreement is cancellable by either party with one month notice.
+The Company has executed a new 2 year lease agreement commencing in December 2015 and ending in December 2017.